taufik-nurrohman/markdown/.dev/README.md

 CommonMark would parse the input as follows:

- 1. On line 1, got paragraph block
+ 1. At line 1, got a paragraph block.
- 2. On line 2, got blank line, paragraph block closed.
+ 2. At line 2, got a blank line which marks the end of the paragraph.
- 3. On line 3, got quote block
+ 3. At line 3, got a quote block.
-    1. On line 3, got paragraph block
+    1. At line 3, got a paragraph block.
-    2. On line 4, got blank line, paragraph block closed.
+    2. At line 4, got a blank line which marks the end of the paragraph block.
-       1. On line 5, got list block
+       1. At line 5, got a list block.
-          1. On line 5, got paragraph block
+          1. At line 5, got a paragraph block.
-          2. On line 6, got blank line, paragraph block closed.
+          2. At line 6, got a blank line which marks the end of the paragraph block.
-          3. On line 7, got paragraph block
+          3. At line 7, got a paragraph block.
-          4. End of line, closes paragraph, closes list block, closes quote block
+          4. At the end of the line, all open blocks will be closed.

 Mine does not work that way.
 Instead, it extracts the inner blocks as plain Markdown text without the container block marker.
 Then, it parses the inner blocks after all top-level blocks have been taken apart.

 It is hard to keep track of the current column position due to the way I parse, though it can be done with more effort.
 But that would make the parser more complex.
-The fastest way to correctly store white-space column positions is to replace all tab sequences with spaces, so removing container block markers will correctly shift the white-space column positions of the child blocks.
+The easiest way to correctly store white-space column positions is to replace all tab sequences with spaces, so removing container block markers will correctly shift the white-space column positions of the child blocks.

+My method complies with the CommonMark column rules, except that it will not preserve tab characters.